 This fennel tea recipe provides warmth and a cozy feeling that you expect from a classic tea.
 With just three simple ingredients, make a refreshing and soothing drink that everyone enjoys in this weather.

-A simple tea that delicious and medicated as well.
+It is a simple tea that is delicious and medicated as well.
 Made with honey and fennel seeds, which complement well together, they can become one of your favorite drinks.

 Other recipes you may like

 What is fennel seed tea?

 Fennel seeds have a sweet taste and look similar to cumin seeds.
 But has a bright green color than cumin seeds.
-It is a flavorful ingredient and tastes slightly sweeter which is great for this fennel tea recipe.
+It is a flavorful ingredient that tastes slightly sweeter, an excellent component for this fennel tea recipe.

-Fennel seeds are one of the top 10 spices in India for everyday cooking.
-Apart from using for cooking purposes, Indians use to chew them after the heavy meal.
+Fennel seeds are one of the top 10 spices in India used for everyday cooking.
+Apart from using them for cooking purposes, Indians used to chew them after a heavy meal.

 These fennel seeds are also used as mouth refreshers in India for centuries.
 In India, after a heavy meal, most importantly, when the meal includes meat, these fennel seeds will be served as a refreshment.
 It may be served raw or with sugar or chocolates, another fancy chewing method.

 Thus, this condiment is part and parcel of Indian cooking and Indian culture.

 Health benefits of fennel seed tea

 Where can I buy fennel seeds?

-Unlike cumin seeds, I did not see fennel seeds in the regular grocery store.
+Unlike cumin seeds, I did not see fennel seeds in the regular grocery store in the United States.
 You may get it in Indian stores or online stores.
 With a couple of dollars, you can get it, and that is good to store for about a year at room temperature.
 The good part is that, apart from making fennel tea recipes, you may also use it for other dishes.